-110Githu Muigai, From the African Court on Human and Peoples' Rights to the African Court of Justice and Human Rights, in The African Regional Human Rights System: 30 Years After the African Charter on Human and Peoples' Rights 265, 265 (Mainsuli Ssenyonjo ed., 2012); see also Ekuru Aukot, The Future of Regional Courts in Redressing Human Rights Violations: Is the Establishment of the African Court on Human and Peoples' Rights' A Plus?, in Judiciary Watch Report: Regional and Sub-Regional Platforms for Vindicating Human Rights in Africa 94, 98-99 (George Mukundi Wachira ed., 2007) (referring to the commission as a "paper tiger").
+African Court of Justice and Human Rights, in The African Regional Human Rights System: 30 Years After the African Charter on Human and Peoples' Rights 265, 265 (Manisuli Ssenyonjo ed., 2012); see Ekuru Aukot, The Future of Regional Courts in Redressing Human Rights Violations: Is the Establishment of the African Court on Human and Peoples' Rights' A Plus?, in Judiciary Watch Report: Regional and Sub-Regional Platforms for Vindicating Human Rights in Africa 94, 98-99 (George Mukundi Wachira ed., 2007) (referring to the commission as a "paper tiger").

-111Lilian Keene-Mugerwa, The African Court on Human and People's Rights: A Myth of Reality, in Judiciary Watch Report: Regional and Sub-Regional Platforms for Vindicating Human Rights in Africa 1-12 (George Mukundi Wachira ed., 2007); see also Muna Ndulo, The African Commission and Court Under the African Human Rights System, in Africa's Human Rights Architecture 182, 187 (John Akokpari & Daniel Shea Zimbler eds., 2008).

-112The OAU "steered Africa's political and ideological matters since its inception" in 1963.
+- 110. See Muna Ndulo, The African Commission and Court Under the African Human Rights System, in Africa's Human Rights Architecture 182, 187 (John Akokpari & Daniel Shea Zimbler eds., 2008).
+See generally Lilian Keene-Mugerwa, The African Court on Human and People's Rights: A Myth of Reality, in Regional and Sub-Regional Platforms for Vindicating Human Rights in Africa 1 (George Mukundi Wachira ed., 2007). - 111.
+The OAU "steered Africa's political and ideological matters since its inception" in 1963.
 ABOU JENG, PEACEBUILDING IN THE AFRICAN UNION: LAW, PHILOSOPHY AND PRACTICE 136 (2012).
 The OAU was mainly focused on decolonization of Africa.
 See Tiyanjana Maluwa, The Transition from the Organization of African Unity to the African Union, in THE AFRICAN UNION: LEGAL AND INSTITUTIONAL FRAMEWORK 25, 28-29 (Abdulqawi A. Yusuf & Fatsah Ouguergouz eds., 2012).
 By the end of the Cold War, many felt that the OAU had become "disconnected from the realities and challenges" Africa faced, and was in "need of a major or complete overhaul."
-JENG supra note 111, at 151; see also Walter Lotze, Building the Legitimacy of the African Union: An Evolving Continent and Evolving Organization, in LEGITIMATING INTERNATIONAL ORGANIZATIONS 111, 112-16 (Dominik international human rights treaties.114 The idea of creating an African human rights court first arose in 1961, twenty years before the African Charter on Human and Peoples' Rights was drafted.115 The African Court on Human and Peoples' Rights was created to be complementary to the African Commission.116 With the transition from the Organization of African Unity to the African Union,117 the AU established the African Court of Justice to "administer matters of interpretation arising from the application or implementation of the AU Constitutive Act."118
+JENG, supra, at 151; see Walter Lotze, Building the Legitimacy of the African Union: An Evolving Continent and Evolving Organization, in LEGITIMATING INTERNATIONAL ORGANIZATIONS 111, 112-16 (Dominik Zaum ed., 2013). - 112.
+Protocol to the African Charter on Human and Peoples' Rights on the Establishment of an African Court on Human and Peoples' Rights, June 10, 1998, OAU Doc.
+OAU/LEG/EXP/AFCHPR/PROT (III) (entered into force Jan.
+25, 2004). - 113.
+Ndulo, supra note 110, at 195. - 114.
+See MOHAMMED, supra note 108, at 14. - 115.
+Id. at 16, 18-19. - 116.
+Constitutive Act of the African Union, July 11, 2000, 2158 U.N.T.S.
+I-37733 [hereinafter AU Constitutive Act].
+For more on the transition from the OAU to the AU, see JENG, supra note 111; Maluwa, supra note 111, at 25-52. - 117.
+Frans Viljoen, International Human Rights Law in Africa 448-49 (2d ed.

 The AU was created to promote and protect human rights, to promote democratic principles and to promote peace, security, and stability on the continent.
-Yet, membership on the Peace and Security Council includes several states that are "suffering from internal conflict and several that had shown no respect for human rights."
-Additionally, the African human rights system has yet to achieve "universal ratification," which prevents the African Court from being able to "effectively discharge its mandate."
-At the time of writing, "only about half of AU member states" had ratified the treaty for the African Court for Human and Peoples' Rights, and only five had allowed the court "direct individual access."
+Yet, membership on the Peace and Security Council of the AU includes several states that are "suffering from internal conflict and several that had shown no respect for human rights."
+Additionally, the African human rights system has yet to achieve universal ratification, which prevents the African Court for Human and Peoples' Rights from "exercising its mandate effectively."
+At the time of writing, "only about half of AU member states" had ratified the protocol for the African Court for Human and Peoples' Rights, and only five had allowed the court "direct individual access."